 About Daniel Ehrenreich

-Daniel Ehrenreich, BSc. is a consultant and lecturer acting at Secure Communications and Control Experts, and periodically teaches in colleges and present at industry conferences on integration of cyber defense with industrial control systems; Daniel has over 27 years of engineering experience with ICS for: electricity, water, gas and power plants as part of his activities at Tadiran, Motorola, Siemens and Waterfall Security.
-Selected as the Chairman for the ICS Cybersec 2019 conference taking place on 16-9-2019 in Israel and for the Asia ICS Cyber Security conference taking place in Singapore on 7-11-2019.
+Daniel Ehrenreich, BSc. is a consultant and lecturer acting at Secure Communications and Control Experts, and periodically teaches in colleges and present at industry conferences on integration of cyber defense with industrial control systems; Daniel has over 27 years’ engineering experience with ICS and OT systems for: electricity, water, gas and power plants as part of his activities at Tadiran, Motorola, Siemens and Waterfall Security.
+Selected as Chairman for the 5th ICS Cybersec 2020 conference in Israel and the 3rd Asia ICS Cyber Security conference taking place in Singapore on 05-2020.